Z_2 indices and factorization properties of odd symmetric Fredholm operators: Time-reversal symmetric topological insulators

 The aim of this short section is to indicate how the $\ZM_2$-index can be used to distinguish different phases of quantum mechanical systems of independent particles described by a bounded one-particle Hamiltonian $H=H^*$ acting on the Hilbert space $\Hh=\ell^2(\ZM^2)\otimes\CM^N\otimes\CM^{2s+1}$.
 Here $\ZM^2$ models the physical space by means of a lattice (in the so-called tight-binding representation), $\CM^N$ describes internal degrees of freedom over every lattice site except for the spin $s\in\frac{1}{2}\NM$ which is described by $\CM^{2s+1}$.
 On the spin fiber $\CM^{2s+1}$ act the spin operators $s^x$, $s^y$ and $s^z$ which form an irreducible representation of dimension $2s+1$ of the Lie algebra su$(2)$.
 It is supposed to be chosen such that $s^y$ is real.
 Then the time-reversal operator on $\Hh$ is given by complex conjugation followed by a rotation in spin space by $180$ degrees:

 This operator satisfies $I_{\mbox{\rm s}}^2=-\one$ if $s$ is half-integer, and $I_{\mbox{\rm s}}^2=\one$ if $s$ is integer.
 In both cases, the time-reversal symmetry of the Hamiltonian then reads

 namely the Hamiltonian is an odd or even symmetric operator pending on whether the spin $s$ is half-integer or integer.
-As pointed out at the end of Section~\ref{sec-Z2ind}, this implies that any real function $g$ of the Hamiltonian also satisfies $I_{\mbox{\rm s}}^*g(H)^tI_{\mbox{\rm s}}=g(H)$.
+This implies that any real function $g$ of the Hamiltonian also satisfies $I_{\mbox{\rm s}}^*g(H)^tI_{\mbox{\rm s}}=g(H)$.
 Here the focus will be on Fermions so that it is natural to consider the Fermi projection $P=\chi(H\leq E_F)$ corresponding to some Fermi energy $E_F$.
 These Fermions can have an even or odd spin (this is not a contradiction to fundamental principles because the spin degree of freedom can, for example, be effectively frozen out by a strong magnetic field).
 Then $P$ is either odd or even symmetric.

 Up to now, the spatial structure played no role.
 Now, it is supposed that $H$ is short range in the sense that it has non-vanishing matrix elements only between lattice sites that are closer than some uniform bound.
 Further let $X_1$ and $X_2$ be the two components of the position operator on $\ell^2(\ZM^2)$, naturally extended to $\Hh$.
 Then let us consider the operator